oloomi/multimapping-nature-impact/README.md

 # sequence-ambiguity
-The codes and data for the paper "The nature and impact of sequence ambiguity in read mapping"
+The codes and the data for the paper "The nature and impact of sequence ambiguity in read mapping".